rebelsky/sams-assorted-musings-reflections/erik-simpson.md

 [2] And I am perhaps too much of one.

-[3] For those of you who haven't been paying new complex is Alumni Recitation Hall (ARC) + Carnegie - the former bookstore - the old mailroom
-+ about as much space is already contained in those spaces, if not more.
+[3] For those of you who haven't been paying attention, the new complex is Alumni Recitation Hall (ARC) + Carnegie - the former bookstore - the old mailroom + about as much space is already contained in those spaces, if not more.

 [4] It seems that people are coming to call this HSSC.
 I'm looking forward to having an alum (or alums) donate enough money that we name it,